aftab-ansar1/sentiment_prediction/README.md

 The emotions interpreted by the model need not to be accurate due to the limitation of the training data and machine learning capability.

-The interpretations may be affected by the complexity of the sentences, tone, satire, irony, context or references to some historical or classical events/enteties.
+The interpretations may be affected by the complexity of the sentences, tone, satire, irony, context or references to some historical or classical events/entities.

 App is created using tensorflow sequential model with GloVe embedding.

-User descrition is expected while using this app.
+User descretion is expected while using this app.